rumca-js/youtube-dl-mgr/README.md

 qyoum.sh clear
 ```

-You may want to make an alias for the script, like
+You may want to make an alias for the script.
+This might be done in .bash_aliases file.
 ```
-alias ym='qyoum.sh'
+alias qy='qyoum.sh'
 ```

 # youtube-dl-mgr.py details
-put youtube links in a text file and call script python3 youtube-dl-mgr -f myfile.txt.
+These details are not necessary for the user experience.
+The script puts youtube links in a text file and call script python3 youtube-dl-mgr -f myfile.txt.
 The program automatically obtains music files from these links, tries to find '-' character to identify the author and tags the file

 ```